Canop/broot/documentation.md

 The definition of a verb (which you'll find in the configuration file, see below) is made of three parts:

-* an invocation string, which you should make short if you want to use it often
+* an invocation string, which you should make short if you want to use on
 * a name, which is used for inline help
 * the execution